 Filing cabinets, stacks of boxes, open file shelving… storing paper takes up a ton of space.
 Whether you currently store your documents in your office or a separate warehouse, you’re paying a premium for that space.

-Moving to a document management system allows you to reclaim office space previously occupied by paper storage for more productive, business-centric purposes while reducing clutter.
+Bulk scanning allows you to reclaim office space previously occupied by paper storage for more productive, business-centric purposes while reducing clutter.

-Document management systems make it easier for your team to collaborate and share data, regardless of physical location.
+Electronic documents make it easier for your team to collaborate and share data, regardless of physical location.
 Enable a remote workforce to safely and securely access business information, share data with customers or clients instantly, quickly exchange files to bounce ideas off a co-worker, etc. The possibilities are endless.

-How does bulk document scanning process work?
+How does bulk scanning work?

-Step 2.
-Document Transportation: Our team will arrive at your location at a predetermined time to retrieve your documents.
+Our team will arrive at your location at a predetermined time to retrieve your documents.
 Your boxes will be carefully loaded onto our truck by members of our team, and an inventory is taken to ensure that every box is accounted for.
 Then, we will safely and securely transport your documents back to the scanning facility for initial processing.